 Charles Cooper Carter (c.1835‒1916) was a member of the Cambridge Borough Police Force from 1859 to 1895. — Three of Charles’s brothers, and two of his nephews served also as policemen.

 Charles was born c.1835 in the village of Melbourn (southwest of Cambridge).
 He was the eldest child of John Carter (1810‒82) and Rebecca Cooper (1814‒87), both of them life-long Melbourn residents.
-Charles was baptized in Melbourn on 9 August 1835.
+Charles was baptised in Melbourn on 9 August 1835.
 Charles had four brothers and four sisters.
 In 1851 he was still living in the village, working as an agricultural labourer.

 On 9 June 1855, he married Ann Bryant at St Mary’s Church, Islington, London.
 The couple lived at 9 Bath Place, Islington (now demolished), Charles working as a coachman.
 In 1859 Charles joined the Cambridge Borough Police Force, and in 1861 the couple were living at 9 Downing Lane (or Place), Cambridge, Charles having the rank of police constable.
 He remained at that address into the 1890s.
 Ann died in 1884 at the age of 60.
 Charles and Ann had three children: Matilda Anne (1857‒1915, buried elsewhere in this cemetery), Augusta Jane (1858‒1930), and Alice Bryant (buried in this grave).